decred/politeiagui/README.md

  - [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) and [redux-actions-assertions](https://github.com/redux-things/redux-actions-assertions) for testing redux actions.

+## Contributing

+We encourage you to contribute to Politeiagui.
+Please check [How to contribute to Politeiagui] for guidelines about hot to proceed.

 ## Docker

 Politeiagui can also be hosted in a docker container.
 To build the the docker container, run the following commands: